Babysitting and overnight stays: When children or young people are in care

 Restrictions on contact

 Sometimes there are particular reasons why a child or young person cannot be left with a specific person, or stay with someone else overnight.
 This may be about the safety or wellbeing of the child or young person, or it may be about the safety of others.
-All known restrictions on contact should be specified in the child or young person’s Care Plan.
-When circumstances change for any reason, including contact restrictions, the child or young person’s social worker should update the Care Plan in writing and also talk to the caregiver about these changes.
+All known restrictions on contact should be specified in the child or young person’s All About Me plan.
+When circumstances change for any reason, including contact restrictions, the child or young person’s social worker should update the All About Me plan in writing and also talk to the caregiver about these changes.

 When there is doubt